Application Deadline: October 26th, 2018

 - Review firm quotations and invoices for office supplies, furniture, equipment, maintenance contracts, etc. as required, approve and sign cheques for office expenses and assist the accounting personnel with questionable expenses;

-- College degree or equivalent in business/administrative/facilities management, accounting knowledge or designation would be an asset;
+- College degree or equivalent in business/administrative/facilities management;

 - 10 years of progressive professional services and administrative experience, preferably in a legal services environment or other professional environment;